About | Guidelines | Destinies | Characters

 2. Distribute 3 points between choice of Luck & Favor to set their starting values

-4. Write 1 sentence that explains why the Character is an adventurer
+3. Write a phrase that explains why the Character is an adventurer

 Character Sheet Usage